 If you are applying as an incoming freshman, you must submit official SAT/ACT test scores.

 If you are applying as a transfer student, you must have 30 or more transferable hours to not require the SAT/ACT.
-We will determine upon receiving your official transcripts.
+We will determine upon receiving your official transcripts and evaluation (if applicable).
 Should you not have 30 or more transferable hours, you must submit official SAT/ACT test scores.

 Official test scores must arrive directly from the testing source.
 No photocopies, faxes, scans or email attachments are accepted.

 440 - Math

 17 - English